-Whiz the chocolate in a blender until finely chopped (not completely powdery).
+Whizz the chocolate in a blender until finely chopped (not completely powdery).
 Add the prunes and process to obtain a crumbly consistency.
-Add the rest of the ingredients and whiz to combine.
+Add the rest of the ingredients and whizz briefly to combine.
 The mixture should by sticky and crumbly.

 Form small balls and roll in sesame seeds or coconut flakes.
 It's a good idea to chill them for 30 minutes before serving, but it's not absolutely necessary.
 Yields 14 bite size balls.